thesadru/disnake/docs/api.rst

     :param invite: The invite that was deleted.
     :type invite: :class:`Invite`

-.. function:: on_group_join(channel, user)
+.. function:: on_grop_join(channel, user)
-              on_group_remove(channel, user)
+              on_grop_remove(channel, user)

-    Called when someone joins or leaves a :class:`GroupChannel`.
+    Called when someone joins or leaves a :class:`GropChannel`.

-    :param channel: The group that the user joined or left.
+    :param channel: The grop that the user joined or left.
-    :type channel: :class:`GroupChannel`
+    :type channel: :class:`GropChannel`
     :param user: The user that joined or left.
     :type user: :class:`User`